 Our Cultural Activities

 After five days of lessons, it is time for the weekend and time to relax.
 For you and your colleagues who met at Europass, we offer trips to some of the most beautiful surrounding areas.
 Do not miss the opportunity to participate in these all-inclusive tours, with professional guides, tickets, and transportation included in the price of the course!

-Our guided tour of Santa Cruz or La Laguna
+Our guided tour

 On arrival in a new city, it’s always nice to have someone to show you around.
 As well as taking in some of the sights and flavors of the town, we will share some local knowledge and practical tips to help you find your way around.
 One city tour is included as part of your course.